ziggyJ/corda/docs/source/design/tokens/design.md

 ![pointer](pointer.png)

-**TODO:**

-* Add a point about coin selection.
-The `linearId` is all that is required to select `TokenType.Pointer` s.
-The pointer only needs to be resolved when developers need access to data contained within the `TokenType.Definition`.
-E.g. if the token info needs displaying in the front-end of an app, or if the issuer `Party` is required for whatever reason.
-As such, no joins need to be performed for simple coin selection, where X amount of a set of `TokenType` needs to be selected.
-If the selection needs to be more complicated.
-When querying, the token symbol can be resolved to a `linearId` which will be used by the vault to select the coins.
-* Need to benchmark coin selection with use of `TokenType.Pointer`.

 #### Representing non-fungible tokens

 Although not covered in the state hierarchy diagram, a non-fungible token can be implemented by using a `FungibleToken` with only one of (the smallest unit of) the specified `TokenType` .
 Specifically, the way to do this would be to create a `TokenType.Definition` then issue a `FungibleToken` with amount set to the smallest unit of the desired `TokenType.Definition`.
 If further units are issued, then the assumption is that these units are all fungible, implying fractional ownership in a single entity.